-Putt and Anne H. La May Memorial Scholarship: Kyle Vachon
+Putt and Anne H. La May Memorial Scholarship: David Barclay

 Awarded annually to the student-athlete who has made a positive and measurable contribution to Glens Falls High School and has been accepted at college to pursue a career in Physical Education, Health, Recreation and/or a sports related field.

-Anthony and Joan Scott Memorial Scholarship: John Andre
+Anthony and Joan Scott Memorial Scholarship: Brendan Kulka

 As longtime residents of Glens Falls, Anthony (Tony) and Joan shared an unparalleled commitment to serving the community.
 Tony was a U.S. Army veteran and worked in the communications field.
 He served as Ward 2 Supervisor in Glens Falls, led various committees and maintained affiliations with Knights of Columbus and the Elks Lodge.
 Joan was a registered nurse who founded the St. Mary’s Church food pantry and devoted years of effort to serve those in need, while also volunteering for the American Heart Association and Community Action.
 In 2007 Joan received recognition for her work from Senator Betty Little and Congresswoman Kirsten Gillibrand.
 Both Tony and Joan also served on the Jackson Heights PTA, volunteered for the Cub Scouts organization and were active members of St. Mary’s Church.
 This scholarship was created to honor the memory and exemplary community service of Tony and Joan Scott and is to be awarded to a senior planning to pursue higher education who demonstrates outstanding service through school or in the community.

-Established in memory of Christopher J. Steves, this scholarship is to be awarded to a student planning to pursue post-secondary education in the culinary field who has financial need.
+Established in memory of Christopher J. Steves, this scholarship is awarded to a student with a generous, giving spirit who has financial need.
+Preference is given to a student planning to pursue post-secondary education in the culinary field, but is not required.
 Selection will be made by the Scholarship Committee.

 The David Gancher Memorial Scholarship is to be given yearly to a Glens Falls High School graduate.
 The recipient should be hardworking, compassionate, considerate and show promise that with a little encouragement they might be more likely to succeed.
 The student may be interested in a two or four year school.

-Ben Osborn Memorial Fund Scholarship: Griffin Jones, Claudia Miner
+Ben Osborn Memorial Fund Scholarship: Katie Culliton, Paul Trackey

 SPC Benjamin Osborn was killed in action in Afghanistan, June 15, 2010, while serving in the United States Army.
 Due to his heroic actions, he was awarded the Bronze Star and the Purple Heart.
 SPC Benjamin D. Osborn was a Lake George High School Graduate.
 The Ben Osborn Memorial Fund Scholarship is being awarded to students who meet the following criteria: good character, charitable heart, current need, commitment to self-improvement, and service (to others) oriented.